Kim Mangrobang tells us more about her SEA Games stint and her journey to qualify for the Tokyo 2020 Olympics

 What are your biggest career accomplishments so far?

 Racing in triathlon World Cups.
 In triathlon history, the Philippines never used to finished in world cups.
 Lagi tayong last, Did Not Finish (DNF), or hindi makapasok sa start list ng World Cup.
 Kasi para makapasok sa World Cup, kailangan ng points at rank.
 Sobrang happy ako kasi nakapasok ako at ang Philippines sa World Cup circuit.

-Congrats on that remarkable milestone.
-You also just bagged gold in the 2019 SEA Games.
+Congratulations on that milestone.
+You also bagged gold in the 2019 SEA Games.
 What are your thoughts on winning back-to-back gold medals in the biennial tournament?